-Term Definition ruling An authoritative decision by the National Administrator which acts as an addition or amendment to this document. special tenant requirement An unusual usage of office space or office support facility (e.g., a 'trading floor' within an office), resulting in an increased consumption of one or more services or a requirement for additional services to achieve comfort conditions. supplementary air conditioning equipment Equipment that supplements the typical capacity provided by the Base Building air conditioning system.
-Tenant A survey of the staff managers or supervisors respons functional spaces in the rated premises, conducted in with these Rules.
+Term Definition b) requires normal Base Building services, such as access, air conditioning, lighting and power to be provided to the space.
+Rules Authoritative document produced by the National Administrator that specifies what must be covered by an Assessor in order to produce a rating.
+Ruling(s) An authoritative decision by the National Administrator which acts as an addition or amendment to the Rules.
+Special tenant requirement Equipment that supplements the typical capacity provided by the Base Building air conditioning system.
+Supplementary air conditioning equipment Equipment that supplements the typical capacity provided by the Base Building air conditioning system.
+Tenant Occupancy Survey (TOS) A survey of employees with knowledge of the functional spaces in the rated premises, conducted in accordance with these Rules.
 Note: For more information, see Section 5.3.4. utility An organisation or company that holds a licence to retail electricity, gas or water, and that sells energy or water as its primary business.
-This definition excludes: a) Landlords which on-sell electricity or water where they neither hold a licence nor have an exemption deemed valid by the National Administrator for needing a licence; b) Third party contractors, such as meter reading providers. validity period The post-certification period during which the rating is valid for up to 12 months.
+This definition excludes the following: a) Landlords which on-sell electricity or water where they neither hold a licence nor have an exemption deemed valid by the National Administrator for needing a licence. b) Third party contractors, such as meter reading providers. validity period The post-certification period during which the rating is valid for up to 12 months.